A global leader in eliminating child labour

 Stéphanie holds a Master's degree in NGO Management and International Development.
 She has lived in Argentina, France and Switzerland while working in international development and with a particular focus on children and children's issues.
 She joined the ECLT Foundation in February 2010 as Office Coordinator.

-Karima has a diverse background in migration, development, humanitarian issues and human rights.
-She lived and worked in Kazakhstan and Colombia before moving to Switzerland in 2007, and held positions at the International Organization for Migration, the World Health Organization, Geneva Call, and most recently, the Office of the High Commissioner for Human Rights (OHCHR).
-As part of her last assignment at OHCHR, she supported the work of the UN Special Rapporteur on Extreme Poverty and Human Rights.
-Karima holds a Master's degree in Gender Studies from the Central European University (Budapest) and a Diploma in economic, social and cultural rights from the Collège universitaire d'Henry Dunant (Geneva), and is currently enroled in postgraduate law studies with the University of London.
+Karima has a diverse background in migration, development, humanitarian issues, and human rights.
+She lived and worked in Kazakhstan and Colombia before moving to Switzerland in 2007; and held positions at several UN agencies.
+Karima holds a Master’s degree in Gender Studies from the Central European University (Budapest) and a Diploma of Advanced Studies in Corporate Social Responsibility from the University of Geneva.
 She joined the ECLT Foundation in October 2013.

 Gosha is an administrative professional with several years' experience in non-profit organisations, focusing on secretariat management, governance support and human resources.
 Most recently she worked for Better Cotton Initiative in Geneva as Operations and HR Coordinator.
 Gosha holds a Master Degree in International Relations and Political Studies from the Jagiellonian University in Poland, as well as Secretarial Diploma from Pitman Training Centre in the UK and Certificate in Human Resources management obtained in Switzerland.